kobinabrandon/kobinabrandon/README.md

 ### How I Work
 I impose certain standards upon myself.
-- I commit to produce code that meets the highest standards of quality that my skills will allow at any given time.
 - I only use LLMs when I have specific questions about language features, hypothetical scenarios, programming concepts, or about how functions within a given library work.
-- Whenever possible, I favour developing end-to-end applications.
+- Whenever possible, I'd prefer to build end-to-end applications.
 This means that I almost always opt for writing modular code in scripts as opposed to Jupyter notebooks.
 I try to restrict my use of notebooks to EDA.
-- I don't use AI coding assistants.
-In their current and most popular configurations, these tools often suggest code before one has even had the opportunity to think independently, repeatedly encouraging us to choose their suggestions over our own thoughts.
+- I don't use AI coding assistants in my editor.
+These tools often suggest code before one has even had the opportunity to think independently, repeatedly encouraging us to choose their suggestions over our own thoughts.
 I fear that over time, this pattern of behaviour may cause our skills to atrophy.

+### Active Projects
+- I'm working on a RAG application based that uses famous works that are in the public domain.
+The [original](https://github.com/kobinabrandon/giants-core) is in Python, and though it isn't complete yet, I'm actively writing a Rust [port](https://github.com/kobinabrandon/giants-of-old) which I hope, will be more featureful.

 ### Deployed Open Source Projects
 - A [system](https://github.com/kobinabrandon/Hourly-Divvy-Trip-Predictor) that provides hourly predictions of the number of arrivals and departures that take place at thousands of locations across Lyft's bikeshare system in Chicago.
 You can interact with it [here](https://melodious-wisdom-production-2431.up.railway.app/).